telliott99/build-C/README.md

 #### Step 10:  Use the Adder framework from a new Xcode Cocoa app written in Swift.

 I was able to import Adder without any trouble, once I added a bridging header.

 But I was not able to call the function `f1` from Swift.
+Embedding the binary into the App didn't help.